 This is also an outpatient procedure, which means you can go home when it’s done.
 It usually takes between 30 minutes to an hour.
 You’ll have to drink a liquid laxative the night before to clean out your bowels.
 This is because your large intestine must be clear for a successful test.
 Your doctor will give you instructions on how to prepare the day before.

 Your doctor will use a flexible tube called a colonoscope to look at your entire colon.
-He can also take a biopsy, or tissue sample if he needs to.
+They can also do a biopsy, or take a tissue sample, if they need to.
 This exam can help determine the severity of ulcerative colitis and Crohn’s disease, as well as distinguish between the two diseases.

 X-Ray and CT Scan